newhoo/RestfulBox/README.md

   - Support searching service in native Search Everywhere. ( use: <kbd>Ctrl \\</kbd> or <kbd>Ctrl Alt N</kbd> )
   - Show restful service structure in tool window.
   - Service and Method jump to each other.
-- Powerful HTTP client：
+- Powerful request client：
   - Custom parameter format, support placeholder variable, formatted JSON.
   - Environment variable：define/manage/use/export/import, support preset function and script function.
   - Global header：can use with Environment, also support preset function and script function.
   - Parameter library：support display/save/delete in Headers/Params/Body tab.
+  - Multi-protocol: supported multiple protocol.
   - Request script：support pre-request and post-script script.
-  - HTTP packet display.
+  - Request info display: such as HTTP packet.
-- Request log：save request log with HTTP packet format.
+- Request log：save multi-protocol request log such as HTTP packet format.
 - Plugin extension：through this, you can scan restful service in other framework.
 - Language & Framework：
   - Support api local store by default.
   - Support Spring MVC / SpringBoot with java and kotlin in idea by default.

+## Ecology
+- Local Store: supported by default.
+Support store api to local file.
+- Spring MVC: supported by default.
+Support Java and Kotlin implement.
+- Jax-Rs: supported by plugin.
+See [RESTKit-JAX-RS](https://github.com/newhoo/RESTKit-JAX-RS)
+- Dubbo: supported by plugin.
+See [RESTKit-Dubbo](https://github.com/newhoo/RESTKit-Dubbo).
+Support scanning and sending request.
+- Redis: supported by plugin.
+See [RESTKit-Redis](https://github.com/newhoo/RESTKit-Redis).
+Support store api to redis and sending simple redis command.
+- grpc: todo.
+Plan to realize by plugin.

 ## Install
 - **Using IDE plugin system**